This post may contain affiliate links.

 Description

-This Peanut Butter Banana Smoothie is made with 5 simple ingredients for a delicious and filling smoothie packed with peanut buttery goodness!
+This Peanut Butter Banana Smoothie is packed with 12 grams of protein and only has 5 simple ingredients for a delicious and filling smoothie packed with peanut buttery goodness!

 Ingredients